-- Workflow: Workflow defines a sequence of processes along with their dependency on each other in the Data Pipeline.
+- Workflow: Workflow defines a sequence of processes along with their dependency on each other in the Pipeline.

-- Monitoring: The goal of monitoring is to ensure that the Data Pipeline and all its stages are working correctly and performing the required operations.
+- Monitoring: The goal of monitoring is to ensure that the Pipeline and all its stages are working correctly and performing the required operations.

 - Technology: These are the infrastructure and tools behind Data Flow, Processing, Storage, Workflow, and Monitoring.
-Some of the tools and technologies that can help build efficient Data Pipelines are as follows:
+Some of the tools and technologies that can help build efficient Pipelines are as follows:

 - ETL tools: Tools used for Data Integration and Data Preparation, such as Hevo, Informatica PowerCenter, Talend Open Studio, Apache Spark, etc.